Senate Square, Helsinki: Construction

 In the 17th and 18th-centuries, the west side was the location of a church and a graveyard.
-On the eastern side of the present Senate Square was located the western part of the old Market Square.
-The eastern part of the old Market Square was in the area of the present Government Palace.
-Between the church, the cemetery, and the old Market Square, there was a block building, which was located in the middle of the present Senate Square.

 In 1812, Senate Square was designated as the main square for the new capital of Helsinki in the city plan designed by Johan Albrecht Ehrenström.
 The Palace of the Council of State (or Government Palace) was completed on the eastern side of Senate Square in 1822.
 It served as the seat of the Senate of Finland until it was replaced by the Council of State in 1918, and now houses the offices of the Prime Minister of Finland and the cabinet.

 The main University building, on the opposite side of Senate Square, was constructed in 1832.

 Helsinki Cathedral, on the northern edge of Senate Square, was Engel's lengthiest architectural project.
 He worked on it from 1818 until his death in 1840.
 The Cathedral — then called the Church of St. Nicholas — dominates Senate Square, and was finalized in 1852, twelve years after Engel's death.